elmtree-askmo/cloudcannon-app/content/learn/nursing/describe-the-process-of-synaptic-transmission-including-presynaptic-and-postsynaptic-events.md

 url: /learn/nursing/questions/describe-the-process-of-synaptic-transmission-including-presynaptic-and-postsynaptic-events
 score: -1.0
 related_article1:
-    id: 170607
+    id: 170608
-    title: What are the roles of astrocytes, microglia, oligodendrocytes, and Schwann cells in the nervous system?
+    title: >-
+        How does myelination affect the speed of nerve impulse conduction?
     subject: Nursing
-    url: /learn/nursing/questions/what-are-the-roles-of-astrocytes-microglia-oligodendrocytes-and-schwann-cells-in-the-nervous-system
+    url: /learn/nursing/questions/how-does-myelination-affect-the-speed-of-nerve-impulse-conduction
 related_article2:
-    id: 170597
+    id: 170614
-    title: What are the main structural components of a neuron and their functions?
+    title: >-
+        How do reflex arcs demonstrate the interaction between the central and peripheral nervous systems?
     subject: Nursing
-    url: /learn/nursing/questions/what-are-the-main-structural-components-of-a-neuron-and-their-functions
+    url: /learn/nursing/questions/how-do-reflex-arcs-demonstrate-the-interaction-between-the-central-and-peripheral-nervous-systems
 related_article3:
-    id: 170599
+    id: 170607
-    title: Describe the phases of an action potential and the changes in membrane potential during each phase.
+    title: >-
+        What are the roles of astrocytes, microglia, oligodendrocytes, and Schwann cells in the nervous system?
     subject: Nursing
-    url: /learn/nursing/questions/describe-the-phases-of-an-action-potential-and-the-changes-in-membrane-potential-during-each-phase
+    url: /learn/nursing/questions/what-are-the-roles-of-astrocytes-microglia-oligodendrocytes-and-schwann-cells-in-the-nervous-system
 related_article4:
-    id: 170609
+    id: 170615
-    title: What is the impact of multiple sclerosis on myelination and nerve signal transmission?
+    title: >-
+        What is synaptic plasticity and how does it contribute to learning and memory?
     subject: Nursing
-    url: /learn/nursing/questions/what-is-the-impact-of-multiple-sclerosis-on-myelination-and-nerve-signal-transmission
+    url: /learn/nursing/questions/what-is-synaptic-plasticity-and-how-does-it-contribute-to-learning-and-memory
 related_article5:
-    id: 170612
+    id: 170610
-    title: What are the common symptoms and neuronal impacts of Alzheimer's and Parkinson's diseases?
+    title: >-
+        How is membrane potential measured in electrophysiological studies?
     subject: Nursing
-    url: /learn/nursing/questions/what-are-the-common-symptoms-and-neuronal-impacts-of-alzheimers-and-parkinsons-diseases
+    url: /learn/nursing/questions/how-is-membrane-potential-measured-in-electrophysiological-studies
 ---

 &nbsp;